 Wyoming Professional Assistance Program (WPAP) was established in 1997.
-It operates a professional assistance program as recognized by W.S. § 33-1-115(a)(iii), for intervention, evaluation, referral and monitoring to provide assistance to licensed professionals suffering from chemical dependency.
-WPAP has partnerships with the Wyoming Board of Medicine, Wyoming Board of Pharmacy, Wyoming Board of Dental Examiners, Wyoming Board of Veterinary Medicine and Wyoming Supreme Court - Judicial Branch.
-In addition, WPAP has a memorandum of understanding with the Wyoming Board of Nursing to accept self-referred LPN, RN and APRN participants.
+It operates a professional assistance program as recognized by W.S. § 33-1-115(a)(iii), for intervention, evaluation, referral and monitoring to provide assistance to licensed professionals suffering from chemical dependency or mental behavioral health issues.
+WPAP has partnerships with the Wyoming Board of Medicine, Wyoming Board of Pharmacy, Wyoming State Bar, Wyoming Board of Dental Examiners, Wyoming Board of Veterinary Medicine and Wyoming Supreme Court - Judicial Branch.

 The Wyoming Professional Assistance Program (WPAP) was established in 1997 to provide resources and support to include the identification, referral and ongoing monitoring of Wyoming professionals in order to preserve the personal and professional talents of the individual and to maintain the economic viability of the state.